| FIG Commission 7 Annual meeting 2013, "Land Policies and

 Commission 7 welcomed 20 delegates from 12 countries at the Annual

+Meeting.
 During the meeting and related events there were intense discussions with

 our colleagues from Africa on the development of national cadastres.